RaphaelDeLaGhetto/gitbook-node-chat-tutorial/README.md

+# Foreward

+All credit for this tutorial belongs to David VanDusen of [Lighthouse Labs](https://lighthouselabs.com).
+You can view his original document [here](https://davidvandusen.gitbooks.io/node-chat-tutorial/).

 # Introduction

-Hello and thank you for joining us for this intro to Web development with JavaScript workshop.
+Howdy!
+Thanks for joining us for this intro to web development with JavaScript workshop.

-My name is David VanDusen, Web bootcamp instructor at Lighthouse Labs, and your instructor today.
+I'm Daniel Bidulock, web bootcamp instructor at Lighthouse Labs, and your instructor today.

-My background is in software development, focusing on Web technologies.
-I started programming at a young age and built websites during some of the most exciting times in the technologies' histories.

-That said, I started out in fine arts and music and have played everything from piano in a jazz big band to singing in a thrash metal band.
-Programmers are all sorts of people.
+I have a diverse background that includes computer science, radio and television broadcasting, and parish ministry.
+I became a web developer out of necessity, as it was the most natural and accessible medium through which humans can interact with artificial agents..

+Contrary to common stereotypes, programmers are a diverse and creative group of people.
+Learning to program elevates literacy and opens doors to new modes of self expression.

 ## Pair programming